oliviahankash/CE-UY3013-Unconfined-Compression-Test/README.md

 When you begin running the project, make sure you have your CSV file uploaded to import with your two columns of data: Deformation and Dial Reading.

 While running the program, Python will prompt you to input your own data for the parameters.

-This includes the calibration factor, length of the sample, and diameter of the sample.
+The parameters include the calibration factor, the length of the sample, and the diameter of the sample.

 After the parameters are inputted, the program will continue to make the necessary calculations.
 It will then plot the curve of Stress vs. Vertical Strain.